pme0/gh-pages/content/posts/vit.md

 $$
 with $\bm{Z} \in \mathbb{R}^{N \times d}$.
 The *softmax* term corresponds to the *attention scores* (scaled and normalised): if the dot product $\bm{Q} \bm{K}^{T}$ is large for two given entities, they co-occur often and their attention score is high.
+The MHSA mechanism is depicted schematically below:

+{{< figure src="/media/vit/diagram_MHSA.png" width="60%" >}}

+In self-attention, all of keys, values and queries are computed from the same input, namely the patch embedding (in the first encoder layer) or the output of the previous encoder block.
+This attention mechanism is exhaustive in that each position in the encoded token sequence attends to all positions in the previous layer of the encoder---thus the quadratic complexity of the self-attention mechanism, $\mathcal{O}(P)$.

 **Multi-Headed Self-Attention.**
-The original authors of the [self-attention mechanism](https://arxiv.org/abs/1706.03762) projected the queries, keys and values $h$ times with *different*, learnable linear projections.
-The embedding is split evenly between the $h$ heads so that $d=D/h$ for each head.
+The [self-attention](https://arxiv.org/abs/1706.03762) mechanism projects the queries, keys and values $h$ times with *different*, learnable, linear projections.
 With multiple attention heads, each head learns a different representation of the same input.

 $$\begin{align*}